SvetlinZarev/coding-challenges/400 - 499/438 - Find All Anagrams in a String.md

             continue;
         }

-        state[ch] += 1;
+        // Increment the frequency of the current character state[ch] += 1;

+        // If we reached the expected frequency, then increase the "matched" counter
+        // If we've encountered this character too many times, then shrink the sliding window
+        // by moving its start towards its end untill the frequency of the current char becomes
+        // equal to the expected frequency
         if f[ch] == state[ch] {
             matched += 1;
         } else {
             while f[ch] < state[ch] {
                 let fch = (s[from] - b'a') as usize;

+                // By shrinking the window, we may decrease the frequency of some other characters, so
-                if state[fch] == f[fch] {
+                // we have to make sure that we decrease the "matched" counter if needed if state[fch] == f[fch] {
                     matched -= 1;
                 }

                 state[fch] -= 1;
                 from += 1;
             }
         }

+        // if the sliding window contains the correct frequencies of all characters in P,
-        if matched == chars {
+        // then add its start to solutions vector if matched == chars {
             solution.push(from as i32);
         }